japrozs/b2t/README.md

 -   [ ] in `checkout.tsx`, inform the customer about price increase or decrease
 -   [ ] show rooms in hotel card in ascending order
 -   [ ] make sure the migrations work
+-   [ ] add stripe public keys and secret keys as env variables in vercel dashboard

 ### `later on`